 To those going full-on about crafting short stories, consider taking up an online course, it’s worth it.
 Besides, they aren’t pricey.
 Here are some courses with great ratings that I handpicked for you from Udemy:

 4. Don’t Give Away Too Much

 Your readers are still reading that short story of yours because they understand.
-Or better yet, they can relate.
+Or better yet, they will relate.
 You do not need to explain everything to them – they will understand.
 When I began to write, that’s where I went wrong.
 Overexplaining.

 5. Go For a Happy Ending!

 People still love happy endings.
 And they need them now more than ever.
 What’s more – happy endings are rare when it comes to short stories.
 So make a difference and let your characters run to the rooftop and scream on top of their lungs, “We did it!” or even a simple smile on their faces.

 Let your protagonist go on with his or her life in the story.
 With the events of the story, they have changed but life goes on in reality.
 Keeping the story running at its end brings a realistic effect to it.